Jermaine Jackson: The Jackson 5

-Jermaine and his brothers first signed as the Jackson 5 with Gordon Keith of Steeltown Records in November 1967, and their first single "Big Boy", was released on January 31, 1968.
+Jackson and his brothers first signed as the Jackson 5 with Gordon Keith of Steeltown Records in November 1967, and their first single "Big Boy", was released on January 31, 1968.
 After the group recorded three more songs with the Steeltown label (on two records) they were signed with Berry Gordy of Motown Records in 1969.
-As the second lead singer of the Jackson 5 with his brothers Jackie and Michael, Jermaine sang notable parts of "I Want You Back", "ABC", "I'll Be There", "The Love You Save", "Dancing Machine" and many other Jackson 5 songs.
-Jermaine performed as part of the group for six years.
+As the second lead singer of the Jackson 5 with his brothers Jackie and Michael, Jackson sang notable parts of "I Want You Back", "ABC", "I'll Be There", "The Love You Save", "Dancing Machine" and many other Jackson 5 songs.
+Jackson performed as part of the group for six years.
 Not feeling that they were being paid fair royalties by Motown Records for their success as well as their desire for creative control, the Jackson 5 decided to leave the label and sign with Epic Records in 1975.
-However, Jermaine decided to stay with Motown Records, citing loyalty to the company as the reason.
-Others argue that Jermaine's marriage to Motown founder Berry Gordy's daughter Hazel, whom he married in 1973, was a deciding factor.
+However, Jackson decided to stay with Motown Records, citing loyalty to the company as the reason.
+Others argue that Jackson's marriage to Motown founder Berry Gordy's daughter Hazel, whom he married in 1973, was a deciding factor.

-Jermaine split from the Jackson Five to start a solo career at Motown, and was replaced by his brother Randy.
-Unbeknownst to the group, Gordy had trademarked the name Jackson Five and did not allow the group to continue using the name when they left the label.
+Jackson split from the Jackson 5 to start a solo career at Motown, and was replaced by his brother Randy.
+Unbeknownst to the group, Gordy had trademarked the name Jackson 5 and did not allow the group to continue using the name when they left the label.
 Once signed with Epic, the group became known simply as the Jacksons.
 In 1983, Gordy asked the group to perform at the Motown 25: Yesterday, Today, Forever television special.
-After the success of the broadcast, Jermaine finally rejoined the band to record the album Victory which featured all six brothers on the Jackson's album cover.
-Jermaine also participated in the band's Victory Tour.
+After the success of the broadcast, Jackson finally rejoined the band to record the album Victory which featured all six brothers on the album cover.
+Jackson also participated in the band's Victory Tour.
 He stayed with the group for their final album, 2300 Jackson Street, in 1989.
-Jermaine performed the song "If You'd Only Believe" on March 15, 1993, with his brothers Jackie, Tito and Randy, on the stage of the Grand Théâtre de Genève for the evening of the Nations.
-He also performed this song alone, on January 14, 1990, in Atlanta, in tribute to Martin Luther King Jr., during King Week 90 '.
+Jackson performed the song "If You'd Only Believe" on March 15, 1993, with his brothers Jackie, Tito and Randy, on the stage of the Grand Théâtre de Genève for the Evening of the Nations.
+He also performed this song alone on January 14, 1990, in Atlanta, in tribute to Martin Luther King Jr., during King Week 90'.
 In 1997, he was inducted into the Rock and Roll Hall of Fame with the Jackson 5.
-In 2001, he reunited with his brothers to perform for the Michael Jackson 30th Anniversary Special.
+In 2001, he reunited with his brothers to perform for the Michael Jackson: 30th Anniversary Celebration.
+He was voiced by Joel Cooper on the 1971-1972 animated series Jackson 5ive and played by Colin Steele and his son Jermaine Jr. in the 1992 miniseries The Jacksons: An American Dream and by Jamal R. Henderson and Jayden Harville in the 2026 film Michael.